 - Assist in medical review, assessment and interpretation of clinical and safety data to ensure proper clinical trial site oversight with an eye toward safety

 - Ensure that the data are correct and presented with the appropriate medical interpretation including review of medical terms and coding

 - Supporting the Medical Director who is responsible for the development and implementation of standard operating procedures for all aspects of Adverse Event report handling, aggregate reporting and assuring compliance with global and local regulatory requirements.

 - Coordinate with researchers globally to conduct clinical trials, providing support in their efforts and coordinating safety communications between key players

-- Maintain effective communication and facilitate the exchange of information within the Clinical Department, MPBC staff and external groups including CRAs, Medical Director and Chief Medical Officer, Department Heads, CRA’s, Site Staff, Data Management, Regulatory, Finance, Logistics, Adherence Raters and other collaborators
+- Maintain effective communication and facilitate the exchange of information within the Clinical Department, MAPS PBC staff and external groups including CRAs, Medical Director and Chief Medical Officer, Department Heads, CRA’s, Site Staff, Data Management, Regulatory, Finance, Logistics, Adherence Raters and other collaborators

 - Mentor CTLs, CRAs, CSAs and Interns in study safety and compliance